 Online advertising is a growing, multi-billion-dollar market.
 It is predicted that global digital ad expenditure will reach US$225 billion — accounting for 44% of total ad expenditure.
 The sheer size of this market tempts criminals and hackers into creating technology and techniques to steal money from the advertisers.

 The phenomenon of ad fraud existed from the beginning of online advertising, but in recent years it has been gaining traction as the real-time bidding (RTB) model is now being widely adopted.

 The fragmented nature of RTB makes it easier to commit and conceal fraud.

-It is estimated that $6 billion is being stolen from advertisers every year due to online ad fraud, but because some types of ad fraud are very hard to detect, and the technology to protect advertisers is immature, the actual figure may be much higher.
+It is estimated that in 2019 ad fraudsters will steal $5.8 billion from advertisers, however, because some types of ad fraud are very hard to detect, and the technology to protect advertisers is immature, the actual figure may be much higher.